luissian/iSkyLIMS_documentation/massiveSequencing/investigatorWorkflow.md

 The next step after the sample is defined in iSkyLIMS is the process for **DNA/RNA extraction**.

+Select Handling Molecules” from the RUN PREPARATION menu.

 During this process the people in the laboratory will use specific commercial kits to extract the DNA/RNA.
-These kits, as we described in  [WetlabManager configuration](massiveSequencing/wetlabManagerConfiguration.html#Define-commercial-kits) define Commercial kits for molecule extraction, the user with wetlab manager rights needs to define the commercial kits that are used in the lab for the DNA/RNA extraction.
+These kits, as we described in  [WetlabManager configuration](wetlabManagerConfiguration.html#define-commercial-kits) define Commercial kits for molecule extraction, the user with wetlab manager rights needs to define the commercial kits that are used in the lab for the DNA/RNA extraction.

-Then using these kits as input the investigator has to define his/her own lot kit, as described in  [Investigator  configuration](massiveSequencing/investigatorConfiguration.html#User-lot-kit-configuration).Define User Lot Commercial Kit.
+Then using these kits as input the investigator has to define his/her own lot kit, as described in  [Investigator  configuration](investigatorConfiguration.html#User-lot-kit-configuration).Define User Lot Commercial Kit.
 Before starting the molecule extraction definition in iSkyLIMS, check that the protocol you want to use for this extraction is available form the select list.
 See chapter  [WetlabManager configuration](massiveSequencing/wetlabManagerConfiguration.html#Protocol-and-parameter-definitions) Protocol and Parameter definitions.

 To handle the extraction molecule process in iSkyLIMS select “Handling Molecules” from the RUN PREPARATION menu.